bobf34/GlobalWarming/README.md

 ### Required Datasets
 The first time you run the program it will automatically download the required datasets.

-__WARNING:__ Your results may change, or may not match results shown here as the data sets are constantly being updated and revised.jjj
+__WARNING:__ Your results may change, or may not match results shown here as the data sets are constantly being updated and revised.

 ### Misc
 When __getTempSunspotData.py__ is run as a stand-alone program it will plot temperature and sunspot data.